louridas/rwa/content/assignments/musical_rhythms/musical_rhythms.md

 The rhythms can be constructed using an algorithm with repeated division, following the logic of Euclid's algorithm.
-That algorithm is called te Bjorklund algorithm, after the name of the researcher that noticed such patterns in neutron experiments in the [Spallation Neutron Source](https://en.wikipedia.org/wiki/Spallation_Neutron_Source) [@bjorklund:1999].
+That algorithm is called the Bjorklund algorithm, after the name of the researcher that noticed such patterns in neutron experiments in the [Spallation Neutron Source](https://en.wikipedia.org/wiki/Spallation_Neutron_Source) [@bjorklund:1999].